Maddyku/Pong-TensorFlow.js/README.md

 # Pong-TensorFlowJS
-Pong JS Game and AI using Sequential TensorFlow Model for Deep Learning in the Browser
+Pong JS Game with AI opponent paddle using Sequential TensorFlow Model for Deep Learning in the Browser